 Teamwork is a part of my professional life for last 20 years.
 In roles from a team member, team leader, to manager and mentor I had an opportunity to observe different team setups as well as different team dynamics and how it influences the final result.

-I always has been curious about these hidden influences behind how things work.
+I have always been curious about these hidden influences behind how things work.
 Especially behind the teamwork.
 This led me to interest in US NAVY SEALS team fundaments many years ago.
 Inside the SEALS team can be found many interesting points and answers to the question “why our team is not working quite well…” For a long time I thought to myself that there is nothing out there to surprise me in the field of teamwork.
 And then I came across the concept of Simon Sinek.
 And suddenly puzzle clicked together.